|For this assignment you will need to write as essay appraising and critiquing a past completed project.|

 Google Scholar searches only within academic or scholarly sites, rather than over the whole internet like a regular Google Search.
-For more information on using Google Scholar, have a look at our Beyond Google for your Research Guide.
+For more information on using Google Scholar, have a look at our Searching for your Literature Review Guide.
 Click on the images below to learn how to use Google Scholar effectively.

 By accessing Google Scholar from within the library website, you will be able link directly to articles that the Library has access to by clicking on the Full-text at UniSA link.

 Help with the Harvard UniSA referencing style.
 Find in text-citations and reference examples, from different sources such as articles, books & chapters, websites, and more.